gpuweb/gpuweb/design/ShaderLanguageFAQ.md

 WebGPU will use a new shader language “WebGPU Shader Language”, or “WGSL” for short.

+WGSL is designed for use with WebGPU, and the two are being designed together.
+Offshoots of WGSL may appear over time, but that is beyond the scope of WebGPU and the W3C WebGPU Community Group.

-It is under development, but will have the following traits:
+WGSL is under development, but will have the following traits:

 *   It is a text-based language.
 *   It is suitable for humans to read and write.